euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 Secondly, the need for many researchers to develop and maintain their own analyis tools has significant impact on research productivity.
 The requirement to reimplement standard analysis techniques consumes valuable time that could better be used in experimental research or in developing and benchmarking improved analysis tools.
 Furthermore, most researchers have no formal training in software engineering, with the result that analysis software can vary hugely in quality and is frequently poorly documented and maintained, making it difficult for other researchers to understand and use.
-New analysis scipts are often added in an ad hoc manner, with the result that straighforward tasks are performed using an unweildy mess of spaghetti code, transforming simple modifications into complex undertakings requring significant time investmenent.
+New analysis scipts are often added in an ad hoc manner, with the result that straighforward tasks are performed using an unweildy mess of spaghetti code, transforming simple modifications into complex undertakings requiring significant time investmeent.
 Poorly maintained code adds an additional barrier to open sharing of resources as groups are embarrassed to share low-quality software.

 Finally, there is the issue of research reproducibility.
-Different research groups use widely differing tools to complete relatively similar tasks.
+Different research groups use widely differing tools to complete similar tasks.
 New methods of data collection and analysis are frequently developed [kapanidis05]_, [nir06]_, [sisamakis2010]_.
 However, when software is not released to the community, it is difficult for researchers, who must often implement poorly described methodologies entirely from scratch, to verify results or to adopt new techniques in their own research.
-As a consequence, new techniques are poorly benchmarked, making it difficult to understand whether a new analysis adds quality or merely complexity, whilst adopt ion of useful new methods is relatively slow.
+As a consequence, new techniques are poorly benchmarked, making it difficult to understand whether a new analysis adds quality or merely complexity, whilst adoption of useful new methods is relatively slow.
 These three issues of productivity, reliability and reproducibility, all linked to the problem of poorly maintained softwared and lack of software development skills, are now becoming a key bottleneck in smFRET research.

-We have developed pyFRET, a fully open-source library, written in python, for the analysis of smFRET data.
+We have developed pyFRET, a fully open source library, written in Python, for the analysis of smFRET data.
 To our knowledge, this is the first open source code ever released by the smFRET research community.
-Our library aims to address the issues described above by providing a simple toolkit for smFRET data analysis. pyFRET is a small library, consisting of just 700 lines of python code (including inline comments).
+Our library aims to address the issues described above by providing a simple toolkit for smFRET data analysis. pyFRET is a small library, consisting of just 700 lines of Python code (including inline comments).
 However, it contains functions for all key steps in analysis of smFRET data, including burst selection; cross-talk subtraction and burst denoising; data visualisation; and construction and simple fitting of FRET efficiency histograms.
-In providing this toolkit to the smFRET research community, we hope to facilitate the wider adoption of smFRET techniques in biological research as well as providing a framework for open communication about and sharing of data analsyis tools.
+In providing this toolkit to the smFRET research community, we hope to facilitate the wider adoption of smFRET techniques in biological research as well as to provide a framework for open communication about and sharing of data analsyis tools.

 Design and Implementation